diskoverdata/diskover-docs/source_files/user_media_media_info.md

-## Media Info Attributes
+## Media Info

-The media attributes are part of the metadata harvested exclusively by the AJA Diskover Media Edition.
-If a file at the source doesn’t include any of these attributes, it goes without saying that no details will be harvested and/or available.
+The Media Info plugin enriches the index with additional metadata, such as media-specific attributes (e.g., file resolution, codec, pixel format, etc.).
+These attributes are seamlessly integrated, making them searchable, reportable, and actionable.
+If a source file lacks media attributes, those fields simply won’t be harvested or available for use within Diskover.

 Media attributes, like file resolution, codec, pixel format, etc., are harvested during indexing and are therefore available to enhance in-depth searches and deliver accurate results.
-In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#field-names), the AJA Diskover Media Edition allows end-users to search on media-specific attributes.
+In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#field-names), the additional fields indexed by the Media Info plugin allow end-users to search on media-specific attributes.

 ### Hide/Unhide Media Info Column in Search Results Pane